Welcome to Boy Scouts of America

 Are you ready for the adventure to begin?
 Then let’s get started!

-To become a member of Troop 351, please contact our Scoutmaster, Jeremy Gaertner.
+To become a member of Troop 351, please contact our Scoutmaster, David Cybuck.

 What do we need to do to join?

-- Complete a membership form (we will provide)
+- Complete a membership form (we will provide it)

 - Complete a medical form, parts A & B. This is sufficient for weekend campouts; Part C (to be completed by a doctor) will be needed for Summer Camp.
-Medical form is here.
+The medical form is here.

-- Download it, fill it in, save and print.
+- Download it, fill it in, save and print it.
 We require an updated one each year, so save it electronically and you can just re-print it next year!